-How to Choose the Perfect Camera to Capture Family Moments
+How To Choose the Perfect Camera for Mum To Capture Family Moments This Mother’s Day

-Have you always wanted to take nice family photos but your camera and photography skills aren’t up to scratch?
+As parents, we all long to take nice family photos but sometimes our cameras and photography skills simply aren’t up to scratch.
 It’s true what they say - that the days are long, but the years are short.
-Before it’s all over in a flash, it’s time to fill up the picture frames, photo books and Facebook feed with your precious family moments.
+Before it’s all over in a flash, it’s important to fill up the picture frames, photo books and Facebook feed with your precious family moments.

 Holly Brunnbauer, from Motherhood Melbourne is a Mum of two boys.
 She’d love to share her camera selection with you and help you find the perfect camera.
 Plus, Holly has some extra tips on how to take great photos of your kids.

-I personally use the Sony A6000.
-There are a few reasons that this camera is perfect for me.
-Firstly, it’s compact and light.
-As a Mum of two young boys, it’s easy to pack for family outings.
-It doesn’t weigh me down when I’m carrying the baby and nappy bag.
+I personally use the Sony Alpha Range of mirrorless cameras.
+There are a few reasons that these cameras are perfect for me.
+Firstly, they are compact and light.
+As a Mum of two young boys, this makes it easy to pack for family outings.
+My camera doesn't weigh me down when I’m carrying the baby and nappy bag.

 1. Let them play